pingrunhuang/trading-datahub/README.md

 For example,
-each connection will have a symbol manager which allows it to query all the symbols' info into memory each connection should have a union way to write data into databases
+each connection will have a symbol manager which allows it to query all the symbols' info into memory each connection should have a union way to write data into databases The project use async http request and async data writing into database for faster runtime.

 ### different functionalities
 - bar data grabbing